Sleepless (The X-Files): Plot

 In New York City, Dr. Saul Grissom finds a fire outside his apartment.
 Firefighters arrive and evacuate the building.
 One man who is being evacuated has a distinctive horizontal mark on the back of his neck; as he is being evacuated, he looks up at Grissom's apartment and smiles knowingly.
 The firefighters find no fire or any related damage, but discover Grissom's lifeless body in his apartment.

 Fox Mulder anonymously receives a tape cassette of Grissom's 9-1-1 call.
 He tries to take the case, only to learn that another FBI agent, Alex Krycek, has opened it first.
 Deciding to leave Krycek out of the loop, Mulder calls Dana Scully (Gillian Anderson) and asks her to conduct Grissom's autopsy.
 He then heads to Grissom's clinic in Stamford, Connecticut, where he is confronted by an angered Krycek.
 The two travel back to Quantico to see Scully, who says that Grissom's body showed no signs of a fire, but yet seems to have biologically believed it was burning.

-Meanwhile, in a Brooklyn apartment, Vietnam veteran Henry Willig is approached by a fellow ex-Marine, Augustus Cole.
-Suddenly a group of wounded Vietnamese appear and gun Willig down.
+Meanwhile, in a Brooklyn apartment, Vietnam veteran Henry Willig is approached by Grissom's killer, a fellow ex-Marine named Augustus Cole.
+Suddenly, a group of wounded Vietnamese seemingly appear and gun Willig down.
 Examining Willig's corpse, Mulder and Krycek find a scar on his neck and realize he was in a Marine reconnaissance unit stationed in Vietnam in 1970; he was one of only two survivors, the other being Cole.
 They head to the VHA hospital in New Jersey where they discover that Cole was discharged, despite the fact that his doctor does not remember doing so.